megacamelus/camel-upstream-info/camel-documentation/camel-sjms.md

 The Simple JMS Component is a JMS component that only uses JMS APIs and no third-party framework such as Spring JMS.

-The component was reworked from Camel 3.8 onwards to be similar to the existing Camel JMS component that is based on Spring JMS.

-The reason is to offer many of the same features and functionality from the JMS component, but for users that require lightweight without having to include the Spring Framework.

-There are some advanced features in the Spring JMS component that has been omitted, such as shared queues for request/reply.
-Spring JMS offers fine-grained tunings for concurrency settings, which can be tweaked for dynamic scaling up and down depending on load.
-This is a special feature in Spring JMS that would require substantial code to implement in SJMS.

-The SJMS component does not support for Spring or JTA Transaction, however, support for internal local transactions is supported using JMS or Transaction or Client Acknowledge Mode.
-See further details below.

 Maven users will need to add the following dependency to their `pom.xml` for this component: